 In that vein, last month, we lost someone who developed a process many of us use daily.
-Larry Tesler, creator of the cut/copy and paste function, passed away at age 74.
+Larry Tesler, creator of the cut/copy/paste functions, passed away at age 74.
 A former Xerox researcher, Tesler was remembered by Xerox in this tweet:

 “The inventor of cut/copy & paste, find & replace, and more was former Xerox researcher Larry Tesler.
 Your workday is easier thanks to his revolutionary ideas.
 Larry passed away Monday, so please join us in celebrating him.”

-It seems appropriate that the inventor of “digital” copy should be a researcher from Xerox, known for the “paper version” of copy.
+It seems appropriate that the inventor of the “digital” copy function should be a researcher from Xerox, known for the “paper version” of copy.

-The cut/copy/paste function is an outstanding example of this separation.
-Many of us use the function several times each day to fill out online forms, enter passwords, repeat a phrase in a document or reuse a formula in a spreadsheet.
+The cut/copy/paste functions are an outstanding example of this separation.
+Many of us use these functions several times each day to fill out online forms, enter passwords, repeat a phrase in a document or reuse a formula in a spreadsheet.
 Ironically, for software developers, like Tesler, cut/copy/paste is typically frowned upon when writing code because copying someone else’s code violates copyright law, and copying your own code can run afoul of some basic coding best practices like “don’t repeat yourself (DRY).”
 Using copy/paste with code that has yet to be fully debugged can introduce the same error over and over, making final QA, as well as long-term maintenance, far more painful than it needs to be.
-We joke that we should pry the copy and paste keys from keyboards at Cardinal Peak, as no good can come from them.
+We joke that we should pry the copy/paste keys from keyboards at Cardinal Peak, as no good can come from them.
 No matter how much software developers may use the function in other parts of their computing lives, it’s typically not something used in the coding process.